danknights/mice5035/tutorials/03_wgs_feature_extraction/README.md

-## MiCE 5035 Tutorial: 16s feature extraction
+## MiCE 5035 Tutorial: WGS feature extraction

 ### Background
-This tutorial is an introduction to extracting taxonomic features from 16S or shotgun sequencing data, and performing alpha diversity and beta diversity analysis.
+This tutorial is an introduction to extracting taxonomic features from shotgun sequencing data, and performing alpha diversity and beta diversity analysis.
+We will use the Kraken tool to annotate the data.

-Some of this tutorial uses QIIME 1.9.1 to perform basic analysis.
-QIIME2 provides more options for visualizations but performs mostly the same core analyses and has a steeper learning curve.

 ### Connect to an interactive computing node on MSI
 - Follow the steps the [logging in guide](../../logging_in.md) to get connected to an interactive node on MSI.

-### Follow the tutorial
+### Tutorial

 1. Load software
  Load all of the software "modules" that you will need.